stolostron/rhacm-docs/console/console.md

 Learn more about the tabs that are available from the Topology page:

-  - Clusters: You can monitor your cluster network, object network, applications, and security policies in a graphical format.
+  - Clusters: You can monitor your cluster network, object network, and security policies in a graphical format.
 View your hub clusters, all your managed clusters, and monitor security violations.

   - Networking: View Kubernetes objects for each cluster and any networks between your Kubernetes objects.
 Objects display changes if they were recently started.
 Pods also indicate `pending` and `failed` status.

-  - Applications: View the deployables, services, deployments, charts, and pods that comprise each application.
-You can select any component from the topology view to view more details.

   - Policies: View the policy, policy placement, and clusters that are being validated.
 Check for violations for the selected policy.

 ## Search
 {: #search}

 For both {{site.data.keyword.icp_notm}} and {{site.data.keyword.mcm_notm}}, Search provides visibility into your resources across all your clusters.
-You need to install the `ibm-search-prod` chart to use Search.
+You need to install the `search-prod` chart to use Search.

 **Note:** You can type any text value in the _Search box_ and results include anything with that value from any property, such as a name or namespace.
-For example, if you search for `IBM`, you can receive results such as `IBM123`.
+For example, if you search for `IBM` <!--different example-->, you can receive results such as `IBM123`.

 For more specific search results, include the property in your search.
-For example, search for `name:IBM` to search only in the `name` property.
+For example, search for `name:IBM` to search only in the `name` property. <!--same here--d>

 1. Click **Search** in the navigation menu.
 2. Type a word in the _Search box_, then Search finds your resources that contain that value.